-Award-winning actress, bestselling author of My Life So Far, activist and fitness expert.
+Award-winning actress, bestselling author of My Life So Far, and fitness expert.

 Photo credit: Tony Duran